 - If the College decides not to amend the record as requested by the student, the College will notify the student of the decision and advise the student of his or her right to a hearing regarding the request for amendment.
 Additional information regarding the hearing procedures will be provided to the student when notified of the right to a hearing.

 - The right to consent to disclosure of personally identifiable information contained in the student’s education records, except to the extent that FERPA authorizes disclosure without consent.
 One exception which permits disclosure without consent is disclosure to schools officials with legitimate educational interests.
 A school official is:

 - A person employed by the College in an administrative, supervisory, academic or research, or support staff position (including law enforcement unit personnel)

 - A person or company with whom the College has contracted (such as an attorney, auditor, or collection agent)

-- A person serving on the Board of Trustees; or a student-serving on an official committee, such as disciplinary or grievance committee, or assisting another school official in performing his or her tasks.
+- A person serving on the Board of Trustees; or a student serving on an official committee, such as a disciplinary or grievance committee, or assisting another school official in performing his or her tasks.

 - The right to file a complaint with the U.S. Department of Education concerning alleged failures by Cincinnati State to comply with the requirements of FERPA.
 The name and address of the office that administers FERPA is: Family Policy Compliance Office, U.S. Department of Education, 400 Maryland Avenue, SW, Washington, DC 20202-4605.